tom2433/LiftTracker/README.md

             - color representing status of improving, maintaining, or declining.
             - a list of sessions of which the user has trained this lift.
 When the user clicks on the session, the app will navigate to the session's corresponding session screen.
         - all subject to change ^ see F6_lift-screen branch for updates.
 8. Implement Minimal Line Graphs for Muscle Group Cards and Lift Cards.
-Determine if this makes the Analytics page obsolete.
+Determine if this makes the Analytics page obsolete (edit: it does not).
     - user must be able to change timeframe in preferences
     - show color representing status of improving, maintaining, or declining.